awpala/my-omscs-notes/cs-6200/05-P2L4-thread-design-considerations.md

 In Case 2, kernel-level mask is `1` (i.e., the kernel thinks that the overall user-level process can handle the signal).
 However, the user-level thread that is currently running on top of the kernel-level thread has the signal *disabled* (i.e., mask bit is `0`).
 Furthermore, there is *another* user-level thread that is currently in the run queue (i.e., is runnable, but not currently executing) which has its mask *enabled*.

-The threading library that manages both of hte user-level threads is aware of *both* threads.
+The threading library that manages both of the user-level threads is aware of *both* threads.
 Therefore, when a signal occurs at the kernel level, the kernel sees that the overall process knows how to handle this particular signal (and correspondingly has its bit set to `1`).
 However, it *should* be appropriate for the kernel to interrupt the user-level thread running on it (i.e., the currently running user-level thread with mask bit `0`/disabled).

 The user-level thread library is aware of the other user-level thread (with bit `1`), which is capable of handling the signal.
 Recall that the way signals are handled is that when they interrupt the process (or, more precisely, the thread that is running in the process), the corresponding handling routine that must be executed is specified in the **signal handlers table**.